Berkeley, Gloucestershire: Notable people

 Edward Jenner, the originator of vaccination, was born in Berkeley.
-After studying medicine in London he returned home to work as the local doctor, and in 1796, realising that milkmaids didn't catch smallpox, he performed a pioneering experiment by inoculating his gardener's son James Phipps with cowpox, thus preventing infection from smallpox.
+After studying medicine in London he returned home to work as the local doctor, and in 1796, realising that milkmaids did not catch smallpox, he performed a pioneering experiment by inoculating his gardener's son James Phipps with cowpox, thus preventing infection from smallpox.
 Jenner is buried in the family vault at the Church of St Mary, Berkeley; Phipps is also buried there.
-The Chantry, Jenner's home in Berkeley for 38 years, is now a museum.
+The Chantry, Jenner's home in Berkeley for 38 years, is now the Edward Jenner Museum.
 Jenner inoculated local people, free of charge, in a one-room hut in the garden, which he called the "Temple of Vaccinia".
 The hut is considered to be "the birth-place of public health".

 Victoria Cross recipient John Fitzhardinge Paul Butler was born here.